 Employers will be compensated $50 in phase 1 and $100 in phase 2 for each registered essential worker to help with the employer portion of both Canada Pension Plan contributions and Employment Insurance premiums.

 Workers will receive the lesser of:

-- a top-up of either $4 per hour, for up to 40 hours per week; or
+- a top-up of either $4 an hour, for up to 40 hours a week; or

-- an amount that brings their wage to $20.00 per hour, for up to 40 hours per week
+- an amount that brings their wage to $20 an hour, for up to 40 hours a week

 Required documents for applying

-- Completed and signed application form with original signature page.
+- A completed and signed application form with the original signature page.

-- For business, documentation showing that the applicant is an eligible Yukon business dated before March 1, 2020.
-For example a utility bill showing the organization’s name and address, registration from Corporate Affairs dated before March 1, 2020 or a valid business license.
+- For businesses, documentation showing that the applicant is an eligible Yukon business dated before March 1, 2020.
+For example, a utility bill showing the business’s name and address, registration from Corporate Affairs dated before March 1, 2020, or a valid business licence.

-- For societies, a copy of their registration.
+- For societies and associations, a copy of their registration.

 How to apply